Croktopus/effective-keyboard-height/readme.md

 Front height has been a minor topic in keyboard interest checks for a long time, but recently enthusiasts have been putting more of an emphasis on it - not just designers, but consumers as well.
-This is a good thing, as too high a keyboard can worsen typing comfort and ergonomics, but at the time of writing there is no standardized way to measure keyboard height, which can lead to confusion when a front height is quoted without context given.
+This is a good thing, as too tall a keyboard can worsen typing comfort and ergonomics, but at the time of writing there is no standardized way to measure keyboard height, which can lead to confusion when a front height is quoted without context given.
 It also makes it a relatively difficult concept to discuss in designer communities, where "what's a good front height?" is one of the most common questions from newcomers to case design.

 For that reason, we propose this standardized method to determine and compare keyboard height, the Effective Keyboard Height (EKH).